-Eligible care homes will be randomised (via NWORTH CTU) based on a 1:1 ratio (six intervention and six control).
+Eligible care homes will be randomised (via NWORTH CTU) based on a 1:1 ratio (approximately equal number of intervention and control care homes).
 Research assistants at each site will inform the NWORTH CTU when there are two eligible care homes as they will be randomised in pairs.
-Randomisation will take place separately for each setting (North London, Northern Ireland) and will be at care home level; therefore, once care homes have been entered into the system, an independent NWORTH member of staff will allocate the homes using a dynamic adaptive randomisation algorithm [22].
+Randomisation will take place separately for each setting (London, Northern Ireland) and will be at care home level; therefore, once care homes have been entered into the system, an independent NWORTH member of staff will allocate the homes using a dynamic adaptive randomisation algorithm [22].